| 2018 |

 | 2026 |

-ANKRD9 couples ATP synthesis with lipoprotein trafficking in enterocytes: it regulates enzymes in the purine biosynthesis/salvage pathway to increase ATP, and its intracellular localization is lipid- and ATP-dependent.
-Inactivation of Ankrd9 in mice reduces intestinal ATP, alters Golgi morphology, delays ApoB/chylomicron trafficking, and causes lipid accumulation in enterocytes and a lean body phenotype. |
+ANKRD9 couples ATP synthesis and lipoprotein trafficking in intestinal enterocytes.
+ANKRD9 regulates enzymes within the purine biosynthesis pathway to increase ATP synthesis.
+Intracellular localization of ANKRD9 is lipid- and ATP-dependent.
+Inactivation of Ankrd9 in mice reduces intestinal ATP (despite intact mitochondrial and glycolytic function), alters Golgi morphology, delays ApoB/chylomicron trafficking, and causes lipid accumulation in enterocytes along with a lean body phenotype. |

-Ankrd9 knockout mouse model, intestinal ATP measurements, Golgi morphology imaging, ApoB/chylomicron trafficking assay, metabolic phenotyping |
+Ankrd9 knockout mouse model, intestinal ATP measurements, Golgi morphology imaging, ApoB/chylomicron trafficking assays, lipid accumulation assays, body composition analysis |

 Nature communications |